-The non-orthogonal structure can occur in two different ways.
-The first way is when the DF of block effects from the Phase 1 experiment are split to inter- and intra-blocks.
-This can be shown in the ANOVA table given by \cite{Curnow1959} where the total of 6 DF associated with the leaf positions of the test plants is split into 2 SS where both SS are estimated with 3 DF.
-This first SS is confounded with the whole leaves of the assay plants and the second SS is orthogonal to the whole leaves of the assay plants.
+Non-orthogonal structure has two different origins.
+The first is that the DF of block effects from the Phase 1 experiment are split into inter- and intra-blocks.
+This can be shown in the ANOVA table given by \cite{Curnow1959} where the total of 6 DF associated with the leaf positions of the test plants is split into 2 SS, where both SS are estimated with 3 DF.
+This first SS is confounded with the whole leaves of the assay plants and the second is orthogonal to them.
 The efficiency factor for both SS can be shown to be 100\%.
-The second way is where the DF of block effects from the Phase 1 experiment stay intact.
-This can be shown in the artificial example by \cite{Wood1988} where all 3 DF associated the units SS of the Phase 1 experiment are estimated in both Between and Within Blocks.
-The amount of the separation for this case is then measured by the efficiency factor.
-Both types of confounding should be minimised, because it can affect whether the test for the treatment effects can be conducted.
-Chapter 3 and 4 describes in finding the optimal two-phase design which will further discuss the non-orthogonal treatment and block structures.
+The second origin is that the DF of block effects from the Phase 1 experiment remain intact.
+This can be shown in the artificial example by \cite{Wood1988} where all three DF associated with the units SS of the Phase 1 experiment are estimated both Between and Within Blocks.
+The separation for this case is then measured using the efficiency factor.
+Both types of confounding should be minimised, because they can affect the conduct of the test of the treatment effects.
+Chapters 3 and 4 describe the findings regarding the optimal two-phase design, and further discuss the non-orthogonal treatment and block structures.

 \section{Constructing the analysis of variance table}

-Neither publications by \cite{McIntyre1955} and \cite{Curnow1959} did not mention on how their ANOVA tables were determined, particularly for the complex experiments such as two-phase experiments.
-Hence, \cite{Brien1983} presents a generalised procedure in determining the ANOVA table.
-Note that the ANOVA presented only consists of sources of variation and the corresponding DF.
-This section briefly describes the procedure by \cite{Brien1983}, which contains some basic terminologies for designing experiments.
+Neither the \cite{McIntyre1955} nor \cite{Curnow1959} mentioned how their ANOVA tables were determined, particularly for complex experiments such as two-phase experiments. \cite{Brien1983} thus presented a generalised procedure for determining the ANOVA table.
+Notably, the presented ANOVA consists only of sources of variation and the corresponding DF.
+This section briefly describes the procedure presented by \cite{Brien1983}, which contains some basic terminologies for experiment design.

-Before constructing the ANOVA table, the overall structure of the experiment has to be determined.
+Before constructing the ANOVA table, the overall structure of the experiment must be determined.
 The first step is to identify the factors in the experiment and the observational unit.
 The observational unit is the smallest unit of the experiment \cite{Bailey2008}.
-The second step is to divide the factors into different sets; these sets are also known as \emph{tiers}.
-The first tier consists of the factors which would jointly identify the observational unit if no randomisation had been performed.
-These factors are also known as block factors by \cite{Nelder1965A}.
-The factor at the second tier are those level combinations have been directly associated with the level combinations of the factor at the first tier, this associated is usually known as \emph{randomisation}.
-Thus, the factor at the second tier are also known as treatment factors by \cite{Nelder1965B}.
+Meanwhile, the second step is to divide the factors into different sets, also known as \emph{tiers}.
+The first tier consists of the factors that jointly identify the observational unit in the absence of randomisation. \cite{Nelder1965A} also labelled these factors block factors.
+The second tier factors are those level combinations that are directly associated with those of the factor at the first tier, and are usually known as \emph{randomisation}.
+Thus, \cite{Nelder1965B} labels the second tier factors treatment factors.

-The last step is to determine the relationship between the factors within each tier. \cite{Wilkinson1973} developed a symbolic syntax for representing the relationship between the block factors, i.e.\ \emph{block structure}, and treatment factors, i.e.\ \emph{treatment structure}, in an experiment. \cite{Brien1999} referred to this representation as a \emph{structure formula}. \citeauthor{Wilkinson1973}'s syntax was originally developed to generate and analyse the ANOVA models in the GenStat statistical analysis program, although it is now widely used in many statistical packages.
-Two basic operations, that are described by \cite{Wilkinson1973}, for representing block and treatment structures, namely \emph{crossing} denoted by an asterisk, $*$, and \emph{nesting}, denoted by a slash, $/$.
+The last step is to determine the relationship between the factors within each tier. \cite{Wilkinson1973} developed a symbolic syntax for representing the relationship between the block factors, i.e.\ \emph{block structure}, and treatment factors, i.e.\ \emph{treatment structure}, in an experiment. \cite{Brien1999} termed this representation a \emph{structure formula}. \citeauthor{Wilkinson1973}'s syntax was originally developed to generate and analyse the ANOVA models in the GenStat statistical analysis program, although it is now widely used in many statistical packages.
+Two basic operations described by \cite{Wilkinson1973} are used to represent block and treatment structures, namely \emph{crossing} denoted by an asterisk, $*$, and \emph{nesting}, denoted by a slash, $/$.